ZuInnoTe/spring-boot-angular-example/frontend/docs/BUILD.md

 ## Prerequisites

 You need to have at least NodeJs 20 installed.
-We recommend to always use the last LTS
+We recommend to always use the last Long-Term-Support (LTS) version of NodeJs

 ## Install dependencies